GreenBeanGravy/GUIa11y/README.md

 - **Tab**: Used to navigate the different text boxes when creating a new element.
 - **F5**: Creates a new section.
 - **F6**: Creates a new element in the currently selected section.
-- **F7**: Not been tested, supposed to create a new element using the current position of the mouse in the currently selected section.
+- **F7**: Creates a new element using the current position of the mouse in the currently selected section.
 - **F8**: Closes the script.

 ## Dependencies